-LOON RIVER See Little Vermilion Lake (page 33.)

-MAHOODS CREEK (Fillmore County) trout: All from 12-16" must be immediately released on the entire stream.

-MISSISSIPPI RIVER VALLEY (Ramsey, Washington, Hennepin, and Dakota Counties) walleye, sauger, smallmouth bass, and largemouth bass: Catch-and-release with a continuous season in the following stretches: a) Minnesota River downstream from the Mendota Bridge; b) Minnehaha Creek downstream from Minnehaha Falls; and c) Pool 2 of the Mississippi River between the Hastings Dam and the Ford Dam, including all backwater lakes and connecting waters except Crosby Lake, Pickerel Lake, Upper Lake, Little Pigs Eye Lake, and North Star Steel Lake.

-MISSISSIPPI RIVER from Blandin Dam downstream to Coon Rapids Dam (Itasca, Aitkin, Crow Wing, Morrison, Benton, Sherburne, Wright, Anoka, and Hennepin Counties) muskellunge: Catch-and-release only.

-MISSISSIPPI RIVER from Carr Lake downstream to Pokegama Dam (Beltrami, Cass, and Itasca Counties) muskellunge: Minimum size limit 48".

-MISSISSIPPI RIVER (Sherburne, Stearns and Wright Counties) smallmouth bass: From the confluence of the Crow River upstream to the St. Cloud Dam, including tributaries to the posted boundries, the possession limit is three, with one over 20".
-All from 12-20" must be immediately released.

-MISSISSIPPI RIVER POOLS 5, 5A, AND 8 (Wabasha, Houston, and Winona Counties) MN waters only sunfish: Possession limit 10.
+- LOON RIVER See Little Vermilion Lake (page 33). - MAHOODS CREEK (Fillmore County) trout: All from 12-16" must be immediately released on the entire stream. - MISSISSIPPI RIVER VALLEY (Ramsey, Washington, Hennepin, and Dakota Counties) walleye, sauger, smallmouth bass, and largemouth bass: Catch-and-release with a continuous season in the following stretches: a) Minnesota River downstream from the Mendota Bridge; b) Minnehaha Creek downstream from Minnehaha Falls; and c) Pool 2 of the Mississippi River between the Hastings Dam and the Ford Dam, including all backwater lakes and connecting waters except Crosby Lake, Pickerel Lake, Upper Lake, Little Pigs Eye Lake, and North Star Steel Lake. - MISSISSIPPI RIVER from Blandin Dam downstream to Coon Rapids Dam (Itasca, Aitkin, Crow Wing, Morrison, Benton, Sherburne, Wright, Anoka, and Hennepin Counties) muskellunge: Catch-and-release only. - MISSISSIPPI RIVER (Sherburne, Stearns and Wright Counties) smallmouth bass: From the confluence of the Crow River upstream to the St. Cloud Dam, including tributaries to the posted boundries, the possession limit is three, with one over 20".
+All from 12-20" must be immediately released. - MISSISSIPPI RIVER POOLS 5, 5A, AND 8 (Wabasha, Houston, and Winona Counties) MN waters only sunfish: Possession limit 10.

-MISSISSIPPI RIVER See Winnibigoshish Lake (page 40.)
+MISSISSIPPI RIVER See Winnibigoshish Lake (page 40).